Inspecting DNS configuration

 Address: 169.254.1.5

-• When using another DNS than the DNS provided on NAVER Cloud Platform, a completely different IP will be received.
+When using a DNS other than the DNS provided on NAVER Cloud Platform, timeout may occur, or a completely different IP will be received.

 Server: 8.8.8.8